Skip to content

 You can define multiple custom data fields for a certain type of element (such as events, resources and contacts).
 Instead of presenting these fields in one single long list, Yesplan offers two possibilities for dividing custom data fields.
 When displaying the values of custom data fields on inspectors, this division will be respected.

-• A group has a name and is displayed above the table in the configuration screen.
+- A group has a name and appears above the table in the configuration screen.

-• You can also change the order of the groups (to determine the order in which they will be displayed in the inspectors).
+- You can also change the order of the groups (to determine the order in which they will appear in the inspectors).
 In order to do this, you can use the up and down arrows next to the group name.

-• Just like groups, blocks can be moved by clicking “Up” or “Down” (in the right-hand column).
+- Just like groups, you can move blocks by clicking “Up” or “Down” (in the right-hand column).

 To add a custom data field to a block, you slide the field into the block using “Up” and “Down”.